 - Prep Time: 10 minutes

 - 4 tablespoons freshly squeezed lime juice, divided

 - 8 ounces Monterey Jack cheese, coarsely shredded

-In the same skillet, heat 2 more tablespoons of oil over medium-high heat.
-Season the chicken on both sides with salt and pepper and add to the pan.
-Cook until light golden on the outside, 1-1/2 minutes per side.
-Add the tequila and remaining 2 tablespoons of lime juice.
-Continue cooking, turning the chicken several times, until the liquid evaporates, 2 minutes longer.
-Transfer to a cutting board and allow to rest for 5 minutes before cutting into bite sized pieces.
+- In the same skillet, heat an additional tablespoon of oil over medium-high heat.
+Lightly season the chicken with salt and pepper and add to the pan.
+Cook until no longer pink on the outside, about 1-1/2 minutes.
+Add the remaining 2 tablespoons of lime juice along with the tequila.
+Continue cooking until the liquid evaporates, 2 minutes longer.
+Transfer the chicken to the plate with the onion-tomatillo mixture and set aside.

-Wipe out the skillet and brush lightly with a bit of the remaining oil.
-Add a tortilla and sprinkle with 1 ounce of the shredded cheese.
-Be sure to get some of the cheese near the edge of the tortilla as this helps to seal the quesadilla together.
+- Wipe out the skillet and brush lightly with a bit of the remaining oil.
+Add a tortilla and sprinkle with 2 ounces of the shredded cheese.
+On one half of the tortilla, add a layer of the onion mixture, top with a layer of chicken and sprinkle with chopped cilantro.
+As soon as the cheese is melted, fold the other half of the tortilla over the filled side.

-Transfer to a platter and keep warm while you repeat the process with the remaining quesadillas.
-Cut quesadillas into quarters before serving.
+- Transfer the quesadilla to a serving platter and keep warm while you repeat the process with the remaining tortillas.

 - Cut the quesadillas in half before serving.